New Zealand Women Writers' Society: Membership

 Most of the original members of the NZWWS were young single women; later, members tended to be aged between 30 and 50, and worked as journalists, teachers, office workers or farmers.
-Originally members included both artists and writers, although writers soon outnumbered artists, and in 1954 (in view of the fact that all artist members at the time were also writers) "and Artists" was dropped from the society's name.
+Originally members included both artists and writers, although writers soon outnumbered artists, and in 1954 (asall artist members at the time were also writers) "and Artists" was dropped from the society's name.
 Full membership (which included rights to vote and hold office) required published work and approval by a committee, while associate members only had to be nominated by a full member.
 Men were not permitted to join, despite suggestions as early as 1933 that the society should not be segregated, and from 1944 were permitted to attend meetings occasionally as visitors.

 In 1960 it was estimated that 68 percent of members were based outside New Zealand's main cities, with the society and its publications enabling their connection to other women writers throughout the country.